I want to show you how embodied movement can become a journey of self-discovery

 Stress Relief + Relaxation

-The RSI Method and Somatic Flow both combine elements of Somatic Experiencing, yoga, dance, vocal activation and breathwork to help individuals release tension and stress, promoting relaxation and a sense of calm.
+Somatic Reset and Somatic Flow both combine elements of Somatic Experiencing, yoga, dance, vocal activation and breathwork to help individuals release tension and stress, promoting relaxation and a sense of calm.

 Enhanced Body Awareness